premier-markings/premier-markings.github.io/README.md

 runs with node version 8.0

+In your terminal run

+`yarn install`

+To develop the site run

+`yarn gulp`
-`yarn gulp yarn dev`
+`yarn dev`

+To build the production version of the site run

+`yarn build`

+To deploy the site

+`node publish`

-node-sass throws errors.
-NVM to node 8, delete node_modules
+if node-sass throws errors.
+Change to node version 8, delete your node_modules and run `yarn install`

-This mental setup has the live site at

-`premier-markings/premier-markings.github.io`

-Copy across relivant files